Special offer

 Creating a tuition reimbursement policy

-Reimbursing your employees’ tuition is a great way to reward their drive to go back to school and enhance their skill set.
 As you implement this program, make sure you create a policy within your employee handbook.
-This policy should clearly state the cost you’ll cover for courses, how many you’ll consider reimbursing, which courses they’re allowed to take and any other information that affects their tuition reimbursement.
-Communicate this in a meeting and answer any questions employees have about the program.
+This policy clearly states the cost you’ll cover for courses, how and when you’ll provide reimbursement, which courses employees can take and any other information that affects your tuition reimbursement initiative.
+Ensure open communication with your staff to answer any questions they may have about the program.

 Recent Employee benefits and perks articles